Send and receive messages¶

 In our sample application we have created a class responsible of creating FIX messages.
 The class is called MessageConstructor and can be found in the FIX API Library project.

-The MessageConstructor is initialized with the following parameters:
+The MessageConstructor is initialised with the following parameters:

 -

-SenderSubID: It is the second part of SenderCompID i.e.
+SenderSubID*– it is the second part of SenderCompID -

-After we have initialized a MessageConstructor then we are ready to construct FIX API messages.
+After we have initialised a MessageConstructor then we are ready to construct FIX API messages.

 You can see that we first construct the body part, then we pass it to the header function and at last we pass both parts into the trailer function.
-We will see these three parts in detail in the following paragraphs.
+These 3 parts are detailed below.

 The message construction process is just the addition of the required tags, values and separators into a string.